Bird flight, how did it really start ?

 TFlying under water is not unusual in modern birds.
 All sea birds are fish eaters, and many of them use their wings for generating propulsion under water, for instance aulks and penguins.
 Actually, the starting point for the evolution of wings in vertebrates was the pursuit of fish.
 During the Upper Triassic some small reptiles modified their former method of hunting, which presumably consisted in hunting fish while wading in shallow water, and now used the forelimbs for propulsion.
 The evolution lead to representatives related to Rhamphorhynchus.The occurring developmental changes helped to extend the radius of effective range considerably.
 As a matter of fact the wings developed originally for the generation of propulsion.
 Later on they were suited for flight in the air, too.
 Wings are capable to move water as well as air.

 Contrasting to Archaeopteryx the ancestors of the pterosaurs were predominantly water-dwellers.
 The missing plumage did not allow them to breed.
 As all egg-laying vertebrates living in or in its immediate vicinity the water, for example turtles or crocodiles, they had to bury their soft-shelled eggs on land in soft ground and have them incubate by the ground warmth.
+For this purpose the fingerclaws could be utilized, maybe this was their primary function.
 After hatching the poorly developed hatchlings had to run as fast as possible to reach the saving water.
 It was the most dangerous moment of their life, as can be observed in freshly hatched turtles.

 .The long-tailed pterosaurs such as Rhamphorhynchus remained in the water as underwater fish hunters for their whole life.
 However, the short-tailed pterosaurs such as Pterodactylus, which appeared in the Upper Jurassic, had also to spend a relatively long time in the water, namely until their individual development enabled them to fly in the air.
 They too remained connected to the water, because for later egg deposition they had to return.